 Casondra's Artist Statement and Biography

 I employ non-linear narrative and spatial storytelling as a way of conveying personal and social histories.
 Stories exist in spaces and places.
 I strive to bring awareness to those spaces where hidden stories exist and to make those stories visible.
-I use video projection, web narratives, text, performance, ritual and psychogeography (personal map making) as vehicles towards these aims.
+I use video installation, sound installation, soft sculpture, sound mapping, web narratives, performance, ritual and psychogeography (personal map making) as vehicles towards these aims.

 My artistic process relies on researching history, archaeology and social movements, and media archaeology (hence my nostalgia for my hand-coded DIY web site).
 I investigate, examine, excavate, and contemplate my “inner” and “outer” worlds and the enticing intersections between the two.
 Spatiality and challenging binaries between materiality and immateriality are the driving themes my work.